marcelmokos/protractor-starter/README.md

 Page object files should export only one Page Class as default export and extends ```spec/utils/Page.js``` and implement abstract property 'selector'.

-This will allow you to use ```isDisplayed``` and ```waitUntilDisplayed``` functions and you can avoid repeating boilerplate for this functionality which is needed because there is no synchronization with angular.
+This will allow you to use ```isDisplayed``` and ```waitUntilDisplayed``` functions and you can avoid repeating boilerplate for this functionality which is needed because there is no synchronization as with angular application.

 ##### Feature testing
 The files structure of the project should wrap around features instead of pages.